IyadElwy/MipsCompiler/README.md

 # MipsCompiler
-A way to simulate common Mips instructions.
+A basic mips simulator written in java with the javafx framework.
 For the moment it only supports a few basic but vital instructions.